Table of Contents

 Nourishing Shaving Cream (Red/White)

-The community benchmark.
-Proraso's formula contains Tetrasodium EDTA — a chelating agent that binds calcium and magnesium ions before they can destroy your lather.
-Engineered at the formula level for hard water.
+The data-validated community benchmark.
+When shavers compare Proraso vs Cremo shaving soap EDTA formulas, Proraso's edge is clear: it contains Tetrasodium EDTA explicitly listed on the label, a chelating agent that binds calcium and magnesium ions before they can destroy your lather.
+Cremo uses a different slickness approach (concentrated formula, no lather required) and is immune to hard water for different chemical reasons — but Proraso remains the most accessible standard for traditional brush shavers in hard water conditions.
 87.2% positive sentiment across 86 community comments.

 Overall Results: 87.2% Positive | 8.1% Neutral | 4.7% Negative — 86 Comments Analyzed